 In Roman times wealthy people had panes of glass in their windows.
 In Saxon times there were none.
 Panes of glass appeared in England again in 1180 although they were very expensive.
 From the late 13th century nobles and rich merchants usually had panes of glass in some of their windows.
-A cheap substitute was thin sheets of cows horn.
-(A lantern was originally a lant-horn because it would normally have horn not glass).
+A cheap substitute was thin sheets of cows horns.
+(A lantern was originally a lant-horn because it would normally have horn, not glass).
 Glass became cheaper in the 16th century although it was too expensive for the poor.
 Glass windows became near universal in the late 17th century.

 From 1696 a tax was levied on windows.
 It was increased in 1782 and 1792 then reduced in 1823 and finally abolished in 1851.

-Witan is short for witan gemot, which meant meeting of the wise.
+Witan is short for witan gemot, which meant a meeting of the wise.
 In Saxon times the Witan was a council made up of the most powerful nobles and senior churchmen.
 Nobody could become king unless he first gained the approval of the Witan.
 The king was also expected to consult the Witan on important matters.

 In the 16th and 17th centuries a yeoman was a farmer who owned his own land and was comfortably off (although he might work alongside his men).
 Above the yeomen were the Gentry.
 A history of English society

 The Yorkists were descendants of the Richard 3rd Duke of York and their supporters.
 Their emblem was the white rose.
-During the Wars of the Roses in the 15th century they fought the Lancastrians.
+During the Wars of the Roses in the 15th century, they fought the Lancastrians.